Best Things To Do In Binibeca, Menorca

 Afternoon in Binibeca| ©Carla Varona

-To finish with a quiet visit to the village of Binibeca, something I recommend you to do is to go to the wharf area.
-In this area you will be able to see how the small and medium size boats are kept moored at the pier.
+To finish with a quiet visit to the village of Binibeca, I recommend you to go to the wharf area where you can see how the small and medium size boats are kept moored at the pier.
 It is a real spectacle to be there at sunset or at night because it is a space that gives you peace and tranquility.

-Sitting on the edge of the pier and watching the boats being rocked by the gentle wind is one of the most relaxing activities you can have in Binibeca, even in the whole of Menorca.
+Sitting on the edge of the pier and watching the boats being rocked by the faint wind blowing, is one of the most relaxing activities you can have in Binibeca, even in all of Menorca.
 It is a sight definitely worth admiring.
 Again, if all of the above has inspired you to photograph or paint, I assure you that this spectacle will also do its part.

-One of the most striking things about this place is that it is very small, which gives the impression that it is taken from a fairy tale.
-The streets of the village end up leading to the pier, so it is an ideal way to finish falling in love with the area just before embarking on your return.
+One of the most striking things about this place is that it is very small, so it gives the impression that it has been taken out of a fairy tale.
+The streets of the village end up at the pier, so it is an ideal way to finish falling in love with the area just before heading back.